Angle Grinder Kickback: Causes, Prevention, and Safety Tips

 Can kickback on an angle grinder lead to serious injuries?
 Discover its causes and essential prevention tips to stay safe while working.

 Kickback on an angle grinder is a dangerous reaction where the wheel binds, causing the tool to jerk violently.
 This often leads to loss of control and severe injuries.
 Common causes include dull wheels, incorrect disc types, and improper mounting.
-To prevent kickback, make certain you use the correct wheel, secure the workpiece, and maintain a solid grip.
-Proper tool maintenance and awareness of techniques can further enhance safety.
-There’s much more to learn about effectively managing these risks.
+To prevent kickback, use the correct wheel, secure the workpiece, and keep a solid grip.
+Proper tool maintenance and good technique make a real difference.

 What Is Kickback on an Angle Grinder and Why Does It Happen?